Practical information for visitors and international staff

 Daycare and schools

-If you will stay a longer time at TUAS and have family, you may be interested in childrens' daycare and schools.
+If you will stay a longer time at Turku UAS and travel with your family, you may be interested in childrens' daycare and schools.

 There is an international school in Turku, where the teaching is in English.
 It is also possible to apply to a Finnish school, where children can take part in preparatory teaching until their level of Finnish is good enough to join a Finnish class.
 You can read more on daycare and schools in Turku here .